cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 ## Supervised Learning

-The following metrics are provided in the case that the true and predicted labels of the clusters are known
+The following metric is provided in the case that the true and predicted labels of the clusters are known

 ### `.ml.clust.homogeneity`